Dance/Movement Therapy and Counseling

 CTCN 553Therapy Relationship Skills II2.0

-CTCN 554Movement Observation I2.0
+CTCN 554Movement Observation and Assessment I2.0

-CTCN 560Theory and Practice of Dance/Movement Therapy: Special Populations 3.0
+CTCN 560Theory and Practice: Special Populations3.0

 CTCN 563Movement Perspectives in Human Development3.0

-CTCN 651Medical Dance/Movement Therapy 1.0
+CTCN 651Medical Dance/Movement Therapy1.0

-CTCN 654Crisis, Trauma, and the Body 4.0
+CTCN 654Crisis, Trauma, and the Body4.0

 CTCN 655Dance, Culture, and Healing1.5